These Crispy Baked Hot Wings are super crispy and delicious. You would never guess that they're baked instead of deep-fried.

-- 2 tbsp hot sauce
+- 2 Tablespoons hot sauce

-- 1 clove small garlic minced or pressed
+- 1 small clove garlic, minced

-- 1/2 tsp salt
+- ½ teaspoon salt

-Line a baking pan with paper towels and place a wire rack on top.
+- Line a baking pan with paper towels and place a wire rack on top.
 Set wings on rack and place in the refrigerator for at least 1 hour.

-Heat oven to 425°F. Remove paper towels from baking tray.
+- Heat oven to 425°F. Remove paper towels from baking tray.
 Bake chicken wings on the wire rack over the baking sheet for 20 minutes.
 Flip wings, bake until skin is crispy and golden brown, 15-20 minutes.

-Whisk butter, hot sauce, garlic and salt in a large bowl.
+- Whisk butter, hot sauce, garlic and salt in a large bowl.
 Add chicken wings to the bowl and toss until coated.